IntAlert/facebook-page-scaper/README.md

 # facebook-page-scaper
 This application scrapes the posts and comments on a given Facebook page.
 It incremenally updates its record of the page's activity and identifies deleted posts or comments.

-Below are further details of the two components of the app.
+Below are further details of the three components of the app.

 ## Context
 This app will be used to collect data for research by International Alert on public Facebook pages that we host in the Eurasia region.
 We have a strict and well-publicised policy of removing posts/comments that are derogatory or abusive towards any ethnic group and we remove these as part of our moderation process.
 However, it is these inappropriate comments that form the most important part of our research.
 Understanding the language used in regions of conflict / post-conflict informs our strategy for reducing any intra-community tensions.